p0syd0n/pyshell/README.md

 # pyshell
-cmd put simpler and in python
+cmd but simpler and in python